aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/availability-period-collection/_index.md

 We retrieve a collection of `AvailabilityPeriod` objects (the `GetPeriods` helper is assumed to be defined elsewhere) and add each one, checking that the collection is writable.

-## Step 4: Insert a New Availability Period
+## Step 4: insert a new availability period

 ```csharp
 var period2013 = new AvailabilityPeriod { AvailableFrom = new DateTime(2013, 1, 1), AvailableTo = new DateTime(2013, 12, 12), AvailableUnits = 0.81 };